 Located in Ponsonby Central, Eastridge and Takapuna, Dante's is certified by Associazione Verace Pizza Napoletana, a movement which aims to promote and protect the traditions of pizza Napoletana.
 With a national prize-winning pizza chef and four consecutive titles as Metro magazine's 'Best Pizza', Dante's must be doing something right.
 Its dough rests for four days before being placed for 90 seconds into the wood-fired oven that hums at a breezy 400 degrees Celsius.
 The straightforward menu offers six simple options with ingredients all sourced direct from the motherland.

 You've probably wolfed down a slice of Stumpy's while attending a music festival or market around the city.
-As well as the roving food truck, the pizzeria has its own physical store on Dominion Road between the lineup of dumpling huts.
+As well as the roving food truck, the pizzeria has two physical stores on Dominion Road and South Titirangi Rd between the lineup of dumpling huts.
 The bases are crispy in all the right places and feature a big puffy crust that acts as the perfect handle to manoeuvre your slice.
 Stumpy's is big on value, too.
-A large margherita will set you back $13 while a pepperoni maxes out at $16 — including the flashy additions of Italian salami, Kalamata olives and jalapeños.
+A large Margherita will set you back $15 while a pepperoni maxes out at $18 — including the flashy additions of Italian salami, Kalamata olives and jalapeños.

 The concept of this small Kingsland pizzeria is simple — great sourdough pizza with a big focus on local, natural and organic produce.
 The dough is leavened with a sourdough starter that was captured from a bakery on a small island off the coast of Naples, which has been making bread with the same culture for over 200 years.
 The 36–48-hour fermentation cycle produces a tender and flavourful crust, while the 500-degree oven turns out pizzas in about 60 seconds — charred and blistered with just melted cheese and wet (but not soupy) sauce.
 There are eight hand-stretched pizza varieties on the menu.